sunrise-atelier/almanac/README.md

 ## Contributing

 See [CONTRIBUTING.md](https://github.com/sunrise-atelier/sunrise-api/blob/main/CONTRIBUTING.md) for guidelines.
-Bilingual contributors — especially Mandarin, Cantonese, Vietnamese, and Spanish — are especially needed for translation and cultural review.
+Bilingual contributors are especially needed for translation and cultural review.
 Browse [`good first issue`](../../issues?q=is%3Aopen+label%3A%22good+first+issue%22) to start.

 ---